 A fortified little castle

-Years later, Johann I fought on the archbishop’s side in the desastrous battle of Worringen in 1288.
+Years later, Johann I fought on the archbishop’s side in the disastrous battle of Worringen in 1288.
 They were defeated and taken prisoner.
 Johann I became an involuntary liegeman of the Count of Jülich and had to transfer Reitersdorf Castle to him.
 The Count of Jülich had the small tower house converted into a moated castle with strong walls, corner towers and an outer castle.
 This little enemy fortress within his territory must have been a thorn in the side of the archbishop of Cologne.

 Johann I married twice, and he had sons from both marriages.
 When he died in 1306, his son Heinrich I. became Lord of the Löwenburg (1306-1343).

 After the sudden death of Holy Roman Emperor Henry VII in Italy in 1313, there was a double election.
-The majority of the prince-electors voted for Louis IV of the House of Wittelsbacha, acting Count Palatine.
+The majority of the prince-electors voted for Louis IV of the House of Wittelsbach, acting Count Palatine.
 We also refer to him as “Louis the Bavarian”.
 The minority, however, voted for the Frederick “the Fair” of the House of Habsburg.
 Among them was the archbishop of Cologne, Heinrich II of Virneburg.
 Again a double election led to civil war.

 War for the throne and destruction

 This war also divided the family on Löwenburg Castle.
 Heinrich I was on the archbishop’s side, so he supported Friedrich of Habsburg.
 His stepbrother Johann II from his father’s second marriage, however, was on the Count of Jülich’s side.
 They supported Louis.
 Reitersdorf Castle belonged to Johann II.
 Again our region was devastated by a war.
 That is to say, the opponents destroyed their enemies’ farms and houses, depriving people of their livelihood.
 Thinking of all the suffering affects us still today.
-The archbishop’s troups destroyed Reitersdorf castle.
+The archbishop’s troops destroyed Reitersdorf castle.

 Read more (German)